Khalil al-Khuri

-Khalīl al-Khūrī (خليل الخوري; 28 October 1836, Choueifat — 26 October 1907) was a central figure of the Nahda.

-He was the owner of Hadiqat Al Akhbar ('The News Garden', 1858–1911), the first Arabic newspaper in Beirut, the origins of which may be pinpointed to a group of Syrians assembled at the forgotten Médawar Literary Circle.
+Khalīl al-Khūrī (خليل الخوري; 28 October 1836, Choueifat — 26 October 1907) was a Lebanese writer and central figure of the Nahda.
+He was the owner of Hadiqat al-Akhbar ('The News Garden', 1858–1911), the first Arabic newspaper in Beirut, the origins of which may be pinpointed to a group of Syrians assembled at the forgotten Médawar Literary Circle.
 Quoting Jens Hanssen and Hicham Safieddine, he "was the first to popularize a sense of Syrian identity."

 In the words of Basiliyus Bawardi, he "believed that an adoption of a new Western literary genre into the traditional Arabic literary tradition would provide the Arab culture with tools for reviving the Arabic language and create new styles of expression."
 Hadiqat al-Akhbar "was the first Arabic newspaper to publish translations from Western narrative fiction, especially from the French Romance stories."
-Khuri also published a fictional narrative of his own, Wayy, Idhan Lastu bi-Ifranji ('Alas, I Am Not a Foreigner'), in Hadiqat Al Akhbar (1859–61).
+Khuri also published a fictional narrative of his own, Wayy, Idhan Lastu bi-Ifranji ('Alas, I Am Not a Foreigner'), in Hadiqat al-Akhbar (1859–61).
 The literary activity of the newspaper "played a substantial role in changing the aesthetic literary taste, and paved the way for the birth of an authentic Arabic narrative fiction."